slhck/compress-pptx/README.md

-                        Use LibreOffice to compress EMF files (only way to compress EMF files under Linux) (default: False) --num-cpus NUM_CPUS   Number of CPUs to use (default: all available CPUs)
+                        Use LibreOffice to compress EMF files (only way to compress EMF files under Linux) (default: False) --num-cpus NUM_CPUS   Number of CPUs to use (default: all available CPUs) --extract EXTRACT     Extract all media from the presentation to the specified directory (default: None)
 ```

 For example, to compress `presentation.pptx` and output to `presentation-compressed.pptx` with a quality of 75: